 IP address on Solaris?

 /etc/issue.netcontain system identification information that is displayed before a login prompt.
 The default value contains information that is more useful to hackers than legitimate users.
-You should update these files to contain a greeting which contains your system's hostname and no other information.
-Another greeting file is used with the anonymous FTP server.
-On Red Hat compatible Linuxes since 7.2, the default file is
+You should update these files to contain a greeting which contains your system's hostname and no other information (except maybe a statement that unauthorized use prohibited).

 /var/ftp/welcome.msg.
 This file too should only contain the hostname, something like “Welcome to the hostname Anonymous FTP Server!”.

-/etc/motdis displayed to users just after a successful login and often contains an acceptable use policy (AUP) statement.
+/etc/motdis a related file that is displayed to users just after a successful login, and often contains an acceptable use policy (AUP) statement.
+All such files should display the correct name of your host.

 gcaw-net 172.22.25.0 hcc-net 10.41.0.0 loopback 127.0.0.0